zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 The raw transcriptomics reads can be found on the cluster at `/scratch/omics_predoc_course/Data/Transcriptomics`.
-Use the following command to access this data from your folder:
+Use the following command to be able to access this data from your folder:
 ```
 ln -s /scratch/omics_predoc_course/Data/Transcriptomics/ /scratch/$USER/OmicsPredocCourse/Data/Transcriptomics
 ```